Mikoyan-Gurevich I-220: Design and development

 In early 1941, the Soviet Union issued a requirement for a new high-altitude fighter aircraft to counter enemy high-altitude reconnaissance aircraft such as the Junkers Ju 86.
-However, it was not until late 1942 that a contract for two prototypes was placed with the Mikoyan and Gurevich OKB, which began work on Samolet A (Aircraft A).
-Samolet A, designated I-220 by the People's Commissariat of Aviation Industry (NKAP), was of an entirely new design of primarily shpon (wood veneer) construction with a steel-tube truss engine mount and a light-alloy tail.
+However, it was not until late 1942 that a contract for two prototypes was placed with the Mikoyan and Gurevich OKB, which began work on Samolyot A (Aircraft A).
+Samolyot A, designated I-220 by the People's Commissariat of Aviation Industry (NKAP), was of an entirely new design of primarily shpon (wood veneer) construction with a steel-tube truss engine mount and a light-alloy tail.
 The wing's airfoil was of a CAHI laminar-flow type, and the wing was fitted with leading-edge slat and split flaps.
 All air inlets were located in the leading edge of the wing near the wing roots.
 The tail was of a similar design to that of the I-230 but with a slightly increased tailplane span.
 Power was provided by a 1104 kW Mikulin AM-39 engine, though the first prototype was originally powered by a 1104 kW Mikulin AM-38F driving a three-bladed AV-5A propeller.
 The aircraft featured conventional landing gear with inward-retracting main gear and a retractable tailwheel.
 Fuel was provided by six self-sealing tanks made of rubberized fabric with two in the fuselage and four in the wings.
 The cockpit seated a single pilot under a sliding canopy and was designed to eventually be pressurized, though a pressurization system was never fitted.
 Armament was to be four ShVAK autocannons, each with 150 rounds, with two located above the engine and two beside the crankcase.
 Only the two cannons above the engine were fitted on the first prototype, though the lower gun ports were not faired over.

 With overflights of Ju 86R reconnaissance aircraft still being a problem in the summer of 1942, work began on an I-220 variant with improved performance in the stratosphere.
-Designated I-221, or Samolet 2A, the aircraft had a redesigned wing with an increased span and a NACA-234 airfoil.
+Designated I-221, or Samolyot 2A, the aircraft had a redesigned wing with an increased span and a NACA-234 airfoil.
 The outer wings and rear fuselage were of all-metal construction.
 Power was provided by a 1251 kW Mikulin AM-39A turbo-supercharged engine driving a three-bladed propeller.
 The number of turbo-superchargers fitted to their aircraft is unclear, with some published descriptions of the I-221 stating that there were two TK-2B turbo-superchargers while the MiG OKB design drawing showed only a single TK-2B unit mounted on the right side of the cowling.
 The I-221 was the first MiG aircraft to feature a pressurized cockpit, which was air conditioned with cooling provided by a heat exchanger housed in an air duct underneath the fuselage.
-Fuel capacity was increased from that of the I-220, but by how much is unknown. he upper pair of ShVAK cannons were deleted on the I-221, leaving only the two cannons mounted beside the engine with 150 rounds each.
+Fuel capacity was increased from that of the I-220, but by how much is unknown.
+The upper pair of ShVAK cannons were deleted on the I-221, leaving only the two cannons mounted beside the engine with 150 rounds each.